 There are dozens, if not hundreds, of different security camera models and styles available, and all of them offer unique benefits and advantages.
-One of the most outstanding types is pan-tilt-zoom models, also known as PTZ cameras.
+One of the ideal types is pan-tilt-zoom models, also known as PTZ cameras.

 These state-of-the-art pieces of surveillance equipment make a great addition to any home because they can help deter criminals from targeting your home.
 Not only this, but PTZ cameras can also become the centrepieces of your home security systems.